How-to's and Support

 When we talked about stashing changes before, you might’ve noticed that when we stashed them, the command only stashed tracked changes.
 The difference between tracked and untracked changes can be a little confusing.
 The gist is that tracked files are files that were in the project as part of your last commit.

 By default, Git doesn’t always know what to do with brand-new files when you’re stashing them.
-Also, it can be surprising to stash files and see brand-new files disappear from your hard drive.
-So, Git requires that you tell it you want to stage untracked files before you do.
+It can be surprising to stash files and see those new files disappear from your hard drive.
+To avoid this, Git requires you to explicitly stage untracked files before stashing them.
+Additionally, if you want to clean up your workspace by permanently removing untracked files you no longer need, you can use git clean.
+This ensures your repository remains clutter-free while still giving you control over which files to keep or discard.

 Create a Branch From Stashed Changes: